m91michel/knowledge/development/README.md

 - [web.dev](https://web.dev/) - Get the web's modern capabilities on your own sites and apps with useful guidance and analysis from web.dev. - e.g PWA, web vitals

+- [commentbox.io](https://commentbox.io/) - Hosted commenting that's painless to embed, a pleasure to use, and a breeze to moderate.